icostan/the-hard-way/bitcoin/bitcoin-transaction.md

 # The hard way - Bitcoin: Transaction

-This article is Part 2 of 'The hard way - Bitcoin' series and I will start with 'the easy way' section first because even this gets a bit complex, then will continue with the hard stuff.
+This is Part 2 of 'The hard way - Bitcoin' series and I will start with 'the easy way' section first because even this gets a bit complex, then will continue with the hard stuff, crafting a Bitcoin transaction from scratch using basic math and cryptography.

 ## A. The easy way

 ### Create private key, public key and address

-We are going to generate private key, public key and Bitcoin testnet address to be used everywhere.
+We are going to generate private key, public key and Bitcoin testnet address to be used in this article.

 ```shell
 shell> bx seed # generate seed